No longer so secret, Swiss banks look to expand after purge

 France, Britain and Austria have also given taxpayers the chance to disclose undeclared accounts.

-Bank secrecy in Switzerland for foreign account holders was effectively when the country signed up to the Organisation for Economic Cooperation and Development’s (OECD) tax data sharing program last year.
+Bank secrecy in Switzerland for foreign account holders was effectively when the country signed up to the Organisation for Economic Cooperation and Development’s (OECD) tax data sharing programme last year.

 But its legacy will haunt the industry for some time yet.